• Patients

 Christine Singleton

-Consultant therapist (Physio) & Service Lead for Functional Electrical Stimulation (FES) clinic (1995 – present) providing treatment for 1000s of patients with long term neurological conditions
+Consultant Physio (FES) & Service Lead for Functional Electrical Stimulation (FES) clinic (1995 – present) providing treatment for 1700s of patients with long term neurological conditions

-Active researcher into the use of FES for neurological patients (1995 – present
+Active researcher into the use of FES for neurological patients (1995 – present) and author/co author of peer reviewed publications and Guidelines

 Clinical Lead for the West Midlands Rehabilitation Services 2008-2012